Dozens of migrant men found crammed in Queens furniture store basement

 “The system did its job,” Adams said.

-Adams said the situation points to the larger issue of affordable housing in New York City and pointed the finger at Albany, adding that “we got nothing out of Albany last year” to help the housing crisis.
+Adams said the situation points to the larger issue of affordable housing in New York City and pointed the finger at state officials, adding that “we got nothing out of Albany last year” to help the housing crisis.

 “When you have a situation like what we’re facing here, there’s some that are going to attempt to exploit it,” Adams said, referring to the ongoing migrant crisis.
 “There’s some who are going to attempt to do illegal housing.”